basupatil1213/low-level-system-design-resource/src/main/java/com/basavarajpatil/designPatterns/ReadMe.md

 - "How would you handle multiple incompatible APIs?"
 - "Implement a notification system using decorator pattern"
 - "Explain the difference between Adapter and Decorator patterns"
+- "Implement the Builder pattern for a complex object"
+- "When would you use Builder pattern over telescoping constructors?"
+- "Design a meal ordering system using Builder pattern"
+- "How does Builder pattern help with immutable objects?"

 ## 🔗 Resources